 When the opportunity arose I mentioned to a consultant my desire for a water birth.
 This happened to be at a meeting during which we discussed my recent diagnosis of Group B Strep – and the fact that the hospital only had two pools.
 My chance at getting the birth I wanted was dwindling, along with my expectations of having a positive labour second time around.

-If you don’t know very much about Group B Strep, I plan to write another post about it soon.
-Suffice to say, I was more likely to be induced because of it, which would have meant automatically becoming high risk, and thus labouring in a pool would be out.
+If you don’t know very much about Group B Strep, suffice to say, I was more likely to be induced because of it, which would have meant automatically becoming high risk, and thus labouring in a pool would be out.
 My only hope at that point was for contractions to begin naturally and for my waters to break later.
 Though it’s unusual for waters to go before labour starts, it’s not impossible.
 So I still had a chance of having the experience I wanted (yet didn’t dare hope for) – but it was diminishing.
 I suppose you could describe my ideal delivery as the pinnacle – I didn’t even know if I was capable of doing what I aspired to: a drug-free water birth.